mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 message.

-Upon receiving a `NEIGHBOR` request a node Q evaluates it with the following criteria:
+Upon receiving a `NEIGHBOR` request a node Q evaluates it with the following criteria标准:
 - If the size of Q's active list is less than A, it accepts the new node.
 - If P does not have enough active links (less than `C_rand`, as specified in the message), it accepts P as a random neighbor.
 - Otherwise Q takes an RTT measurement to P.
   If it's closer than any near neighbors by a factor of alpha, then it evicts the near neighbor if it has enough active links and accepts